Tour type: Small Group

-With a newly designed itinerary, this two-week Jordan and Egypt tour is packed full of iconic highlights mixed in with some different activities and experiences to really bring these fascinating countries to life.
+With a newly designed Egypt and Jordan tour itinerary, this two-week adventure is packed full of iconic highlights mixed in with some different activities and experiences to bring these fascinating countries to life.

-We start in Jordan with a tour into the desert to discover some of Jordan's famous Umayyad 'Desert Castles', before exploring Downtown Amman on foot, trying local food, walking through the markets and learning some simple Arabic phrases for the tour ahead.
-Next we head north to visit of the best preserved Roman cities in the region at Jerash, and then seeing the imposing Ajloun castle and taking a short hike through the surrounding hills and forests to some Bronze Age dolmens.
+Next, we head north to visit of the best-preserved Roman cities in the region at Jerash, and then seeing the imposing Ajloun castle and taking a short hike through the surrounding hills and forests to some Bronze Age dolmens.
 A night in a friendly local village homestay follows before we descend to the Dead Sea for a swim and float in its incredibly salty waters.

-Our next sightseeing is then in Luxor, home to one of the largest concentrations of ancient monuments in the world.
+Next on our adventure is Luxor - home to one of the largest concentrations of ancient monuments in the world.
 We'll see the huge columned temples and halls at Karnak, delve into the Pharaonic tombs in the Valley of the Kings, see the imposing temple of Queen Hatchepsut and walk around Luxor temple as it is beautifully lit up at night.

 Once you arrive at Queen Alia International Airport, one of our staff members will meet you and transport you to your hotel in Amman.
 They'll help you settle in, let you know the plan for tomorrow and then you have the rest of the day to rest or explore your new surroundings independently.